vendethiel/dotty/docs/HigherKinded.md

     class Map[K, V]

-is treated as a equivalent to a type with type members:
+is treated as equivalent to a type with type members:

     class Map { type Map$K; type Map$V }